roblaing/erlang-webapp-howto/unit7/README.md

 <h2>Basic Prolog server daemon</h2>

-Going back to using Prolog as a server, I've addapted the first simple example to a first step in using SWI Prolog as a daemon which can respond to queries via websock akin to how SQL databases do.
+Going back to using Prolog as a server, I've addapted the first simple example to a first step in using SWI Prolog as a daemon which can respond to queries via websocket akin to how SQL databases do.

 My exploration of Erlog re-introduced me to the
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit7/apps/unit7/priv/family.pl">family database</a>